ylhyra/ylhyra_content/not_data/content/explanations/Cases/3_Dative.md

 # Dative case <small>– the third case</small>

 There are four [[cases]] in Icelandic.
-The third case in the [[declension table]] is the '''dative case'''.<note>Known as '''þágufall''' in Icelandic, abbreviated as '''þgf.''' Þágufall literally means "receiving case".
-The word "dative" means "appropriate for giving" in Latin.</note> It shows that the word has something or is being given something.
+The third case in the [[declension table]] is the '''dative case''' (''þágufall'', abbreviated as ''þgf.'').<note>Þágufall literally means "receiving case".
+The word "dative" means "appropriate for giving" in Latin.</note> It usually implies that the word has something or is being given something.

 The [[helper word]] you use to force a word into the dative case is „frá“ ("from").